Bringing a puppy into your home is an exciting time filled with snuggles, belly rubs, and playful moments.

 Puppyhood is also a good time to teach them how to properly interact with children so that they may safely do so even when they’re already 60-pound Pitbulls.

-A well-adjusted dog is one that behaves well no matter the situation.
-The best way to achieve this will your puppy is to take them to different places and expose them to many different situations.
+A well-adjusted dog behaves well no matter the situation.
+The best way to achieve this will your puppy is to take them to different places and expose them to many different environments.

 You’ll want to drive them around, walk them in public areas, let them join you in dog-friendly cafes, and take them around the park.
-You’ll also want to make sure they’re not fearful of the vet clinic.
+You’ll also want to ensure they do not fear the vet clinic.